Should you be an employee or entrepreneur? Ask your friends and family and you will get a variety of different answers.

 Starting a business will require your presence well after regular employees are drinking a cold beer and watching Monday Night Football.

 To build a successful business, it will require extra hours.
 The 40 hour work week will be history.
+For your first couple of years in business, it will look more like an 80 to 100 hour work week.

 Question #9: Am I good at managing finances?